cycle/docs/advanced/transaction.md

 ```

 ## Transaction Runner
-In some cases you might want to implement your own persist logic or sorting for issued commands.
+In some cases, you might want to implement your own persist logic or sorting for issued commands.
 You can create your own
-Transaction implementation or provide second argument to the transaction to handle actual command execution:
+Transaction implementation or provide the second argument to the transaction to handle actual command execution:

 ```php
 interface RunnerInterface extends \Countable